omrilotan/mono/packages/markt/README.md

 | source | Markdown to be converted to HTML and replaced by {{ content }} | `./README.md`
 | destination | Destination file | `./index.html`
 | Template | File | `{{content}}`
+| preset | Choose from an available preset template ☝︎
-| Anything | Any additional options will be a replacement †
+| Anything else | Any additional options will be a replacement †

+☝︎ Available preset templates
+- plain: Just a clean looking webpage

 † Additional options exaple
 For example, `--title My\ awesome\ package` will replace `{{ title }}` from a given template with `My awesome package`